ethereum/go-ethereum/docs/developers/geth-developer/dev-guide.md

 Geth logs the location of the IPC endpoint on startup.
 It is typically under `/home/user/.ethereum/geth.ipc` or `/tmp/geth.ipc`.

 `debug.stacks()` also takes an optional `filter` argument.
-Passing a package name or filepath to `filter` restricts the output to stack traces involcing only that package/file.
+Passing a package name or filepath to `filter` restricts the output to stack traces involving only that package/file.
 For example:

 ```sh
 debug.stacks("enode")